1,1-Dichloroethylene: Production

 The gas phase reaction, without the base, would be more desirable but is less selective.

 Applications

 1,1-DCE is mainly used as a comonomer in the polymerization of vinyl chloride, acrylonitrile, and acrylates.
 It is also used in semiconductor device fabrication for growing high purity silicon dioxide (SiO_{2}) films.

 Polyvinylidene chloride

-As with many other alkenes, 1,1-DCE can be polymerised to form polyvinylidene chloride.
+As with many other alkenes or substituded alkenes, 1,1-DCE can be polymerised to form polyvinylidene chloride.
 A very widely used product, cling wrap, or Saran was made from this polymer.
 During the 1990s research suggested that, in common with many chlorinated carbon compounds, Saran posed a possible danger to health by leaching, especially on exposure to food in microwave ovens.
-Since 2004, therefore cling wrap's formulation has changed to a form of polyethylene.
+Accordingly, SC Johnson changed their formulation of Saran Wrap in 2004 to a form of polyethylene.

 Safety

-The health effects from exposure to 1,1-DCE are primarily on the central nervous system, including symptoms of sedation, inebriation, convulsions, spasms, and unconsciousness at high concentrations.
+The health effects from exposure to vinylidene chloride are primarily on the central nervous system, including symptoms of sedation, inebriation, convulsions, spasms, and unconsciousness at high concentrations.